 At no time must professional disagreement detract from ensuring a child is safeguarded.
 The child’s welfare and safety must remain paramount throughout.

-When working with children and their families professional disagreement can be positive, as challenge allows for review and can foster creative ways of working, however, if a resolution is not reached then this can impact negatively on positive working relationships and consequently on the ability to safeguard and promote the welfare of children.
-Discussions took place with practitioners from across the partnership and the timeliness and effectiveness of frontline management responses at Stage 2 of the escalation process was identified as the most significant obstacle in achieving effective, evidenced challenge.
-This stage of the process now includes a timescale for responses to support frontline managers to identify what issues require their immediate attention and those issues that are less urgent.
-This will help to create shared understanding about the priority level of an issue and expected timescales for responses.
-Please see below:
+When working with children and their family’s professional disagreement can be positive, as challenge allows for review and can foster creative ways of working, however, if a resolution is not reached then this can impact negatively on positive working relationships and consequently on the ability to safeguard and promote the welfare of children.

-See the SPOC (single point of contact) list (PDF, 99KB) for Partnership Challenge and Escalation
+See the SPOC (single point of contact) list (PDF, 99KB) for where to escalate to.

 For further guidance see the Professional Challenge 7 Minute Guide (PDF, 489KB)